acadonis/Project-2/README.md

 Our first decision was to agree on pair-programming the app, working on a single laptop, given the limited two day window and need to work closely together to agree functionality and design elements.

 We then reviewed the available public APIs that had information on cocktails available.
-After reviewing that it would fit with our ingredients led approach, we chose [TheCocktailDB](https://www.thecocktaildb.com/) due to it's large number of cocktails easily searchable by ingredients.
+After reviewing that it would fit with our ingredients led approach, we chose [TheCocktailDB](https://www.thecocktaildb.com/) due to its large number of cocktails easily searchable by ingredients.

 Our next stage involved setting up a Trello board with key tasks, followed by a UX wireframing session to work through and agree the design of the app.